 Beyond plain caching, Redis becomes widely used for rate limiting, queues, leaderboards, and session storage.

-Replication, Sentinel, and Redis Cluster practices establish the baseline production approach for failover and sharding.
+Replication, Sentinel, and Redis Cluster establish the baseline production approach for failover and sharding.

-Managed Redis becomes standard for many teams, shifting focus to SLA, observability, and memory cost control.
+Managed Redis becomes standard for many teams, shifting attention to SLA, observability, and RAM cost control.

 Core architecture elements